sw4/pk-scroll/README.md

 Usage
 ====

-Simply add the attribute `ng-scroll` to the element you wish to apply custom scrollbars to.
+Include `ng-scroll` as an application dependancy, then simply add the attribute `ng-scroll` to the element you wish to apply custom scrollbars to.
 Note that the element must have a position defined (relative, absolute, static, fixed..) and either specified dimensions or be restrictive enough to cause its inner content to overflow.

 Depending on the desired direction of scroll, set `ng-scroll` to either `x`, `y`, or `xy`